Quantum Superpositions of Conscious States in a Minimal Integrated Information Model: A Simple Consciousness-Collapse Model

 We can then determine the distances between all pairs of Q-shapes of the dyad and obtain the following values, writing $\mathcal{D}(Q,\tilde Q)$ as the $Q\tilde Q$-entry of a table:

-Let us now return to our consciousness-collapse principle.
-Formulating it in terms of this distance measure, it reads: \textit{If the distance $\mathcal{D}$ between two Q-shapes $Q(i,j)$ and $Q(k,l)$ is large, then the distance between the eigenvalues $\lambda_{ij}$ and $\lambda_{kl}$ of the collapse operator must also be large.}
+Let us now return to our consciousness-collapse principle, and let us focus only on one implication of its if-and-only-if statement.
+It reads: \textit{If the distance $\mathcal{D}$ between two Q-shapes $Q(i,j)$ and $Q(k,l)$ is large, then the distance between the eigenvalues $\lambda_{ij}$ and $\lambda_{kl}$ of the collapse operator must also be large.}

 This desideratum could always be satisfied by the arbitrary prescription to make all eigenvalues extremely large and distant from each other.
 However, this would typically induce almost-instantaneous collapse, a behavior that we do not expect for simple systems such as the dyad.
 Thus, we are searching for a choice of eigenvalues that is as tame as possible while still satisfying the above postulate.